Stocks stagger as more nations self isolate against virus

 In a taste of the pain to come, E-Mini futures for the S&P 500 dived 5% at the open to be limit down, and were last off 3.8%.
 EUROSTOXXX 50 futures plummeted 5.9% and FTSE futures 5.1%.

-MSCI's broadest index of Asia-Pacific shares outside Japan <.MIAPJ0000PUS> lost 4.4%, with New Zealand's market shedding a record 10% <.NZ50> as the government closed all non-essential businesses.
+MSCI's broadest index of Asia-Pacific shares outside Japan lost 4.4%, with New Zealand's market shedding a record 10% as the government closed all non-essential businesses.

-Shanghai blue chips <.CSI300> dropped 1.9%, though Japan's Nikkei <.N225> unexpectedly rose 2.2% aided perhaps by expectations of more aggressive asset buying by the Bank of Japan.
+Shanghai blue chips dropped 1.9%, though Japan's Nikkei unexpectedly rose 2.2% aided perhaps by expectations of more aggressive asset buying by the Bank of Japan.

 There was little to cheer in coronavirus news as the global death toll exceeded 14,000 with more than 300,000 infections.

-Airlines cancelled more flights as Australia and New Zealand advised against non-essential domestic travel, the United Arab Emirates (UAE) halted flights for two weeks and Singapore and Taiwan banned foreign transit passengers.
+Airlines canceled more flights as Australia and New Zealand advised against non-essential domestic travel, the United Arab Emirates (UAE) halted flights for two weeks and Singapore and Taiwan banned foreign transit passengers.

 Nearly one in three Americans were ordered to stay home on Sunday to slow the spread of the disease, while Italy banned internal travel as deaths there reached 5,476.